Sunday, December 22, 2024

 Some classic vegetables to include in beef stew are carrots, onions, celery, and potatoes.
 You can also add additional vegetables like mushrooms, turnips, or parsnips if you like.

-See also Beef Stew Rutabaga Slow Cooker
+See also Beef Stew Small Batch

 Another important factor to consider when making stew is the cooking time.
 Vegetables like potatoes and carrots take longer to cook than meat, so it’s important to add them to the pot earlier in the cooking process.
 This will ensure that all the ingredients are cooked evenly and the vegetables are tender.